spatie/laravel-collection-macros/README.md

 ### `toPairs`

-Transform a collection in to a array with pairs.
+Transform a collection into an array with pairs.

 ```php
 $collection = collect(['a' => 'b', 'c' => 'd', 'e' => 'f'])->toPairs();